 A: Yes.
 A mother can use 12 weeks of FMLA leave for the birth of a child, for prenatal care and incapacity related to pregnancy, and for her own serious health condition following the birth of a child.
 A father can use FMLA leave for the birth of a child and to care for his spouse who is incapacitated (due to pregnancy or childbirth).

-Q: If both parents work for Jefferson City Public Schools, is their FMLA leave affected?
+Q: If both parents work for Jefferson City School District, is their FMLA leave affected?